vtmounica/Call-Centre-Customer-Insights/README.md

 - **Predictive Modeling**: Implement predictive models for customer churn to identify at-risk customers before they leave.
 - **Enhanced Segmentation**: Segment customer groups by demographic data to target retention strategies more effectively.
 - **Integration with CRM**: Integrate dashboards with the company’s CRM system to get real-time updates on customer satisfaction and churn.

 ---

-## Files in the Repository

-1. **CallCentre.png** - Screenshot of the Call Centre Trends dashboard.
-2. **RiskAnalysis.png** - Screenshot of the Risk Analysis dashboard related to customer churn.
-3. **ChurnAnalysis.png** - Screenshot of the detailed Churn Analysis dashboard.

----